Trees in Blushing Fog on Beaver Dam Trail

 I treasure these special moments in the landscape, and feel especially grateful when they result in small groups of images that capture the magic I experienced there.

 Location note: Dolly Sods Wilderness is not for the faint of heart nor for the ill-prepared.
-It is a high elevation plateau located on the Allegheny Front in West Vrginia.
+It is a high elevation plateau located on the Allegheny Front in West Virginia.
 Access is many miles along very rough roads, cell service is sketchy most of the time, and conditions are changeable and harsh at times.
 Be prepared if you visit - with maps, supplies, a spare tire, and the knowledge to extract yourself from unexpected situations that may arise.

 If you’re interested in learning more about making beautiful images of foggy landscapes, check out my latest ebook The Art of Fog: A Primer for Landscape & Nature Photography in Fog.